rhariskumar3/AndroidPDFPreview/README.md

 * Bookmarks
 * Annotations

-## License
-AndroidPDFPreview is licensed under the Apache License 2.0.

 ## Contributing
 We welcome contributions to AndroidPDFPreview.
 Please feel free to submit pull requests or file issues on GitHub.